kwget/openwrt-lan-as-wan/Flash-Routers-macOS.md

 6. Power on your Router and you are Connected!

 # TFTP-Server under macOS
 1. Use the app on the Resources folder.
-It's so easy to Use if you need it on any Flashing Process.
+It's so easy to use if you need it on any Flashing Process.